-In the tennis illustration cited, of how attachment makes us weak, when we are fixated on winning the game, we lose focus of the game, and consequently play badly.
+In the tennis illustration cited above, of how attachment makes us weak, when we are fixated on winning the game, we lose focus of the game, and consequently play badly.
 But, if we simply play the game as best as we can, without bothering about the outcome, not only do we enjoy the game, we improve our chances of winning too.
 Playing to the best of our abilities, without being attached to a specific outcome, is being detached.
 Detachment, then, is a winning attitude.
-In my opinion, the Indian cricket team would do well to practise detachment when on the field, and simply play the game to the best of their abilities.

 Attachment is a fixation.
 Detachment is enjoyment.
 Once we practice detachment, we acknowledge that life is a gift, and we must enjoy it without getting fixated.